brjdenis/VarianESAPI-EQD2Converter/README.md

 To use the script, you must compile it on your system.
 You should be able to open the project with Visual Studio 2019 Community Edition.
 Open the .sln file.
 The script was developed for Eclipse version 15.6.
 It may not work with other versions of Eclipse or Varian ESAPI.

-1. You will need to restore NuGet package for compilation: Evil-Dicom version 2.0.4, and OxyPlot.
+1. You will need to restore NuGet package for compilation: OxyPlot.
 Right click the solution -> Restore NuGet packages.
 2. Don't forget the references to Varian dlls.
 3. Compile as Release for x64.

 ## How to use the script

-Because it is not possible to modify the dose matrix inside ESAPI, a trick is needed.
-The dose distribution is modified outside Eclipse with EvilDICOM, and is then imported back to Eclipse:

-1. Copy the plan that you would like to convert to EQD2/BED.
-2. Export the plan dose distribution of the copied plan to an external dicom file.
-3. Delete the copy of the plan in Eclipse.
+To use the script, do this:

-4. Run the script on the original plan.
-Define alpha/beta and click the button.
-Pick the exported dicom file when asked.
+1. Run the script on the original plan.
+Define alpha/beta and click the button "Create plan...".
-5. When you see the message "Done!", close the script.
+2. When you see the message "Done!", close the script.
-6. Create a new plan in Eclipse.
-Do not add fields to the plan, but make sure that the StructureSet assigned is the same as in the original plan.
-7. Import the dicom dose file and attach it to the created empty plan.
-That is all.
-At the end you will have a plan without any fields, but with a valid dose distribution.
+3. A verification plan will show up in the tree.
+This plan has no beams, only a (modified) dose distribution.
+4. You can use this plan to create plan sums etc.

 ## How to preview the conversion

-You can also preview the conversion without actually saving it to dicom.
+You can also preview the conversion without actually saving it to a verification plan.
 Edit the alpha/beta table and click **Preview**.
 A new window will pop up.
 On the left side you can select which structures you would like to see superimposed on the dose plot.
 The left and right OxyPlot regions will show the original and modified dose distributions.
 Here is a list of hints:

 * You can scroll both dose distributions with the scroll wheel or by moving the bottom slider left and right.
 * The right (modified) dose distribution is linked with the left dose distribution, but not vice-versa.
 To pan the distribution press the middle mouse button or use the keyboard arrow keys.
 To region-zoom the distribution right click and draw a rectangle.
 To reset the display double right click.
 To zoom in/out press the CTRL button and scroll.